azurecitadel/azurecitadel/content/marketplace/azureappst/st-publish.md

 1. You can add multiple subscription IDs but for the lab one will be sufficient

    > Be sure to **Save draft** before exiting the page

+## Technical Configuration

+1. This section can be skipped

 ## Plan overview